-- (1) In these General Terms and Conditions the terms used shall have the meaning as defined by the applicable Market in Financial Instruments Act (hereinafter: the ZTFI-1), unless stipulated otherwise in the provisions of these General Terms and Conditions. - (2) AUTHORISED PERSON OF THE BANK in the agreements on provision of investment services shall mean a specific person in the Bank who is authorised to receive and forward notifications. - (3) RESOLUTION or TARIFF OF NLB d.d. shall mean the applicable tariff or the resolution of the Bank's Management Board or other document of the Bank with substantively the same contents related to fees and costs. - (4) APPLICABLE REGULATIONS shall mean the applicable laws and implementing regulations, rules, policies or procedures governing operations with financial instruments on the territory of the Republic of Slovenia and/or in the place (or institution) where the services and transactions or other tasks related to financial instruments are performed, as well as the rules applicable in the area where the financial instruments are admitted to trading on the regulated market. - (5) FOREIGN CURRENCY shall mean the currency which is not euro and is acceptable for the Bank. - (6) WORKING DAY shall mean the day on which the Bank operates, except for Saturdays, Sundays, holidays and other non-working days, unless stipulated otherwise in the General Terms and Conditions or the agreement on provision of investment services. - (7) KDD shall mean the central register of book-entry securities with KDD Centralna klirinško depotna družba, d.d., Ljubljana (Central Securities Clearing Corporation). - (8) CENTRAL DEPOSITORY shall mean the central register of financial instruments, except for KDD. - (9) THE SUB-DEPOSITORY RULES, to which these General Terms and Conditions refer, shall mean the applicable rules on management of sub-depository in the Bank which are available in the Bank's branches providing investment services and are published on the Bank's website www.nlb.si. - (10) SUB-DEPOSITORY shall mean a record of the holders of financial instruments managed by the Bank for the account of the clients at the central depository via its own account or via the account of a sub-depositary in accordance with the sub-depository's rules. - (11) CLIENT'S CASH ACCOUNT shall mean the account of the client which is stated in the agreement on provision of investment services as defined in Paragraph 1 of Article 3 of these General Terms and Conditions. - (12) SPECIAL CASH ACCOUNT FOR THE CLIENTS' CASH ASSETS shall mean the Bank's account through which it accepts and makes payments arising from transactions made for the account of clients as well as manages clients' cash balances. - (13) FINANCIAL INSTRUMENTS ACCOUNT shall mean (i) the account of the client and/or the omnibus or fiduciary account of the Bank where the Bank, in accordance with these General Terms and Conditions and the KDD rules, manages financial instruments of the client; (ii) account of the client or omnibus account of the Bank or the sub-depositary in the central depository.
-If the Bank manages foreign financial instruments of a client in the central depository on the omnibus account referred to in the previous sentence, it shall establish and manage a sub-depository.
+- (1) In these General Terms and Conditions the terms used shall have the meaning as defined by the applicable Market in Financial Instruments Act (hereinafter: the ZTFI-1), unless stipulated otherwise in the provisions of these General Terms and Conditions. - (2) AUTHORISED PERSON OF THE BANK in the agreements on provision of investment services shall mean a specific person in the Bank who is authorised to receive and forward notifications. - (3) RESOLUTION or TARIFF OF NLB d.d. shall mean the applicable tariff or the resolution of the Bank's Management Board or other document of the Bank with substantively the same contents related to fees and costs.
+The applicable Tariff of NLB d.d. is an integral part of these General Terms and Conditions. - (4) APPLICABLE REGULATIONS shall mean the applicable laws and implementing regulations, rules, policies or procedures governing operations with financial instruments on the territory of the Republic of Slovenia and/or in the place (or institution) where the services and transactions or other tasks related to financial instruments are performed, as well as the rules applicable in the area where the financial instruments are admitted to trading on the regulated market. - (5) FOREIGN CURRENCY shall mean the currency which is not euro and is acceptable for the Bank. - (6) WORKING DAY shall mean the day on which the Bank operates, except for Saturdays, Sundays, holidays and other non-working days, unless stipulated otherwise in the General Terms and Conditions or the agreement on provision of investment services. - (7) CENTRAL REGISTER of book-entry securities shall mean a central, computerised collection of data in which the rights arising from book-entry securities, the holder of these rights and the potential rights of third parties on these securities are entered.
+The central register is managed by KDD d.o.o., the Central Securities Clearing Corporation (hereinafter: SCDD). - (8) CENTRAL DEPOSITORY shall mean a central register or other record of holders of book-entry financial instruments that is managed by a central depositary company in accordance with the regulations of the country in which the aforementioned depository is established.
+Entries in the depository have legal effects in direct relationship with the issuer of the aforementioned financial instruments and with third parties, so that the holder of the account on which the financial instruments are entered is deemed their legal holder. - (9) CENTRAL SECURITIES DEPOSITORY (hereinafter: CSD) shall mean a legal person that operates a securities settlement system. - (10) INTERMEDIARY is a common term for investment company, credit institution and CSD in relation to the fulfilment of the requirements laid down by regulations regarding shareholder identification, transmission of information and facilitation of the exercise of shareholders' rights. - (11) THE SUB-DEPOSITORY RULES, to which these General Terms and Conditions refer, shall mean the applicable rules on management of sub-depository in the Bank which are available in the Bank's branches providing investment services and are published on the Bank's website www.nlb.si. - (12) SUB-DEPOSITORY shall mean a record of the holders of book-entry financial instruments managed by the Bank for the account of the clients at the central depository via its own account or via the account of a sub-depositary in accordance with the sub-depository's rules. - (13) CLIENT'S CASH ACCOUNT shall mean the account of the client which is stated in the agreement on provision of investment services as defined in Paragraph 1 of Article 3 of these General Terms and Conditions.